Author - Richard Wang

 Another factor impacting crop production is the transmission of pests and pathogens.
 The connectivity between fields across the world is extremely high, allowing pests and pathogens to easily transmit from field to field .
 The four major crops in the United States, soybean, maize, wheat, and cotton, are extremely connected and all have limited genetic diversity .
 Each of these crops has developed the same resistances and is extremely vulnerable to diseases and pests they have not developed resistances to.
 These pests and pathogens then destroy and eat up crops, decreasing crop yields , .
 The FAO estimates that around 40% of crops are lost to pests and pathogens worldwide each year, making this a problem affecting not just the United States but also the rest of the world .

 The quick development of quantum computing across the last decade has shown promising results towards the applications of the technology in drug development, finance, logistics, cryptography, and optimization.
 In 2019, Google achieved quantum supremacy, using their 54 qubit quantum computer, Sycamore, to solve a complex math problem in three minutes and 20 seconds.
 It was estimated that the problem would take a classical computer 10,000 years to solve .
 One of the specialties of quantum computing is optimization.
 The Knapsack Problem (KP) is an example of the problems that quantum annealers can solve.
 In the KP problem, a combination of goods with a weight limitation must be put into a “knapsack” to maximize the value of the goods inside the knapsack while making sure that the knapsack can still hold the weight of the goods.
-A binary quadratic model (BQM) can be used to solve the KP.
-The MaxCut optimization problem is an example of the problems that quantum computers can solve .
+A binary quadratic model (BQM), based on this KP, is used to solve an agriculture-based resource allocation problem in this paper.
+The MaxCut optimization problem is another example of the problems that quantum computers can solve .
 The MaxCut problem involves partitioning a graph of vertices and weighted edges into two sets to yield the highest cut (i.e., maximize total weight of edges).
 The quantum approximate optimization algorithm (QAOA) is one of the algorithms that can solve the MaxCut problem .
 Because the algorithm can be run on qubits with limited connectivity, it appears to be a major algorithm for near-term quantum computers .
 It is used to solve an agriculture-based MaxCut problem in this paper.

 Many agriculture problems like crop planning, annual crop planning, and geodesign optimization are non-deterministic polynomial-time hard (NP-Hard) , , .
 Crop planning and annual crop planning involve the optimization of soil, irrigation, land, fertilizers and pesticides, weed management, and transportation where about 25% of agriculture products are wasted due to inefficiency .
 Geodesign optimization aims to optimize land management practices in watersheds, maximize water quality, improve water cleanliness and increase food sustainability .
 It is difficult for classical computers to solve NP-Hard problems like the ones mentioned but quantum computers provide a polynomial speed-up, allowing them to solve the problems faster than classical computers.
 As the complexity of the NP-Hard problem increases, the time required to solve NP-Hard problems on classical computers increases exponentially faster than on quantum computers.